Photo by Bruno Monginoux

 When I read my first book about the law of attraction, 100% of the info was new to me.
 The next book I read, 80% of the material was new.
 The next one I read, 60% of the information was new.
 These days only 2-5% of the info is new.
 You know the key information and supporting info and while we’re always open to learning – there’s a shift from books to real life experiences that help to apply the theory“

 What do you think?
 Do you find it challenging to simplify information?
 We’d love to hear your thoughts in the comments.

-how to simplify information, simplifying information, how to simplify concepts, simplify information, how to simplify anything, simplifying concepts, concept of keys, how to simplify ideas, simplify concepts, simplifying ideas
+how to simplify information, simplifying information, simplify information, how to simplify concepts, how to simplify anything, simplifying concepts, concept of keys, how to simplify ideas, simplifying ideas, simplifying thoughts

 Like this article?
 Sign up for updates

 Think Simple Now delivers weekly self-reflective, inspiring stories from real people.
 Join our empowering community: Entering your Email below and click Subscribe.

 - « Life on Purpose: 15 Questions to Discover Your Personal Mission

 36 Responses (27 Comments, 9 Trackbacks ):

 Add A CommentWe'd love to hear them!
 Please share: